potsky/microsoft-translator-php-sdk/README.md

 ## 4. Change Log

+- `v0.0.3`
+    - Switch to Azure API
+    - Add an example ready to use in the `example` directory
 - `v0.0.2`
     - The SDK now returns a `MicrosoftTranslator\Exception` when access token cannot be retrieved
 - `v0.0.1`
     - here is the beginning

 ## 5. Contribute